carvel-dev/ytt/examples/k8s-overlay-ingress/ReadMe.md

 Specifically the `apiVersion` is bumped to **networking.k8s.io/v1** from **networking.k8s.io/v1beta1**.
 As a consequence this requires us to
 `ytt overlay` on **backend** and **paths** on the **Kubernetes IngressObject**.
 In order for these to match the `apiVersion` that we bump to.

+Specifically the method is used on Falco Helm chart having issues with the version tag that K3s uses.
+Resulting in that chart using the **v1beta1** of the **networking** API.

 The cmdline used:

 ```text